Script-chure/alx-low_level_programming/0x00-hello_world/README.md

 First Project about C Programming Language:
 0- Write a script that runs a C file through the preprocessor and save the result into another file.
-1-
-2-
-3-
-4-
-5-
-6-
+1- Write a script that compiles a C file but does not link.